 Steve Peeler – Work Performance

 Steve has served for 16 years at Truman.
-His efforts exceed far beyond his job title to improve and maintain the Mechanical Systems for better environments for Truman students.
-2015-16 has been a big year for major Mechanical Systems improvements and replacement.
-He has spent countless hours going over Mechanical and Control Systems drawings to ensure that they are good and compatible with Truman’s systems.
+His efforts exceed far beyond his job title to improve and maintain the mechanical systems for better environments for Truman students.
+The 2015-2016 school year has included major mechanical system improvements and replacements.
+He has spent countless hours going over mechanical and control system drawings to ensure that they are compatible with Truman’s systems.
 Steve provides engineering advice on major systems, including air handlers, steam distribution, boilers, and plumbing.
 On a daily basis, he orders parts and maintains the campus buildings’ computerized control systems and mechanical systems.
 Steve regularly supports his fellow workers and gives his knowledge freely.

 Heidi Templeton – Truman Values